Hofls/useful-info/ideas-strategies-concepts/books/the-elephant-in-the-brain.md

 ### TLDR
-* `Elephant in the brain` - important but unacknowledged feature of how our minds work; an introspective taboo.
+* `Elephant in the brain` - self-deception and hidden motives in human behaviour
-    * Reference to `elephant in the room`; a social taboo

 ### Definitions
 * `Signaling` - People often engage in behaviors and activities not because they are inherently valuable,